apache/druid/docs/content/ingestion/data-formats.md

     "columns" : ["timestamp","page","language","user","unpatrolled","newPage","robot","anonymous","namespace","continent","country","region","city","added","deleted","delta"],
     "dimensionsSpec" : {
       "dimensions" : ["page","language","user","unpatrolled","newPage","robot","anonymous","namespace","continent","country","region","city"]
-    },
-    "skipHeaderRows" : 5
     }
+  }
 ```

 #### CSV Index Tasks

+If your input files contain a header, the `columns` field is optional and you don't need to set.
+Instead, you can set the `hasHeaderRow` field to true, which makes Druid automatically extract the column information from the header.
-If your file does not have a header as the first line of the file, you must set the `columns` field and ensure that the order of the fields matches the columns of your input data in the same order.
+Otherwise, you must set the `columns` field and ensure that field must match the columns of your input data in the same order.

-If your file does have a header, you can set a field called `hasHeaderRow` to true, and do not include the `columns` key.
-Additionally, you can set the number of head rows to be skipped to `skipHeaderRows`.
-Note that this option is effective
+Also, you can skip some header rows by setting `skipHeaderRows` in your parseSpec.
+Note that `hasHeaderRow` and `skipHeaderRows` are effective
 only for non-Hadoop batch index tasks.

 #### Other CSV Ingestion Tasks